-Donna was inducted into the National Cowgirl Hall of Fame in 2007 honoring her body of work about the Cowgirl.
-Donna's work is in the collections of several museums, and in 2011 she was voted one of the 40 Prominent People in the Western Art World by Southwest Art Magazine.
-She was President of American Women Artists from 2000 to 2003.
-She is an honored guest artist at both the National Museum of Wildlife Art in Jackson Hole, Wyoming and at the C.M.
-Russell Museum in Great Falls, Montana.
-Her work has been in many exhibitions and featured in several publications.
-Currently, Donna’s work is represented by Mountain Trails Gallery, Jackson Hole, Wyoming, Big Horn Galleries in Cody, Wyoming and Tubac, Arizona; Davis & Blevins Gallery in Saint Jo, Texas, Ann Korologos Gallery, Aspen , CO and McLarry Fine Art in Santa Fe, New Mexico.
+Donna Howell-Sickles was inducted into the National Cowgirl Hall of Fame in 2007, honoring her body of work about the everlasting Cowgirl.
+Donna's work is in the collections of several museums, and in 2011 she was voted one of the 40 most prominent people in the Western Art world by Southwest Art Magazine.
+She was President of American Women Artists from 2000 to 2003, and an honored guest artist at both the National Museum of Wildlife Art in Jackson Hole, Wyoming and the CM Russell Museum in Great Falls, Montana.

 Click on the images below to view Donna Howell-Sickles's artwork available for sale at this year's show.

 My love of figure drawing, the American West, and mythology fueled my creative process from the very beginning.
 Before I discovered the image rich identity of the women who shaped the west, the horses alone were enough to hold my interest.
 They spoke to me of strength and beauty and the ability to survive.
 I still use the cowgirl to tell very current stories for, and about, women using an eclectic collection of images and ideas from both the past and the present.